olliw42/mLRS-docu/docs/FLYSKY_FRM303.md

 Notes:

 - To enter the system bootloader for flashing, hold the button in the down direction during power up (or use the CLI, Lua script, or OLED if available)
+- When using >= +30 dBn power output it is recommended to power the module through the external XT30 connector.

 ## As Receiver ##